-1. Before you leave your home consider where you are going to be fishing and wear clothing (shirt, vest, pants, hat, etc.) to blend in to the environment.
-Always use polarized glasses for spotting fish, structure, and eye protection.

-2. Fluorocarbon tippet is less threatening to fish because it has a similar optical density to water and therefore is less visible.
+- 1. Before you leave your home consider where you are going to be fishing and wear clothing (shirt, vest, pants, hat, etc.) to blend in to the environment.
+Always use polarized glasses for spotting fish, structure, and eye protection. - 2.
+Fluorocarbon tippet is less threatening to fish because it has a similar optical density to water and therefore is less visible.
 It is stronger than monofilament of the same diameter.
-However, carry an appropriate receptacle (a 35 mm film cassette . . . remember that?) and dispose of it responsibly.

-3. Learn and practice your knots: Nail knot, Blood knot, Double Overhand, Clinch, and a loop knot of your choice.
-Use the loop knot to attach a streamer, leech, or any fly that is designed to illustrate pulsation and movement to the trout.
-Fishing is not the time to practice something you can master before you get to the water.

-4. Since water is many times denser than air sound travels much further under water than in air.
+However, carry an appropriate receptacle (a 35 mm film cassettes . . . remember those?) and dispose of it responsibly. - 3.
+A 71/2 foot, three or four weight rod and line is a good starting point in a stream; and a 9 foot, five or six weight rod and line is a good starting point in a lake or river and where larger trout are a likelihood.
+If wind is a possibility, be equipped to rod and line "up" at least one weight. - 4.
+Learn and practice your knots: Nail knot, Blood knot, Double Overhand, Clinch, and a loop knot of your choice.
+Use a loop knot to attach a streamer, leech, or any fly that is designed to illustrate pulsation and movement to the trout.
+Fishing is not the time to practice something you can master before you get to the water. - 5.
+Since water is many times denser than air sound travels much further under water than in air.
 The use of metal cleated-sole boots and metal wading staffs transmit sounds tremendous distances under water, alerting fish of a possible predator's presence.

-TIME: I realize that are on the once you water . . . you are there, regardless of the time.
+TIME: I realize that once you are on the water . . . you are there, regardless of the time.
 However, time is a major consideration.
 Change is the only constant with time!
-The time of day (e.g. light), month (e.g. phase of the moon), and year (e.g. the seasons), all contribute to your fishing success and all must be understood from а 'trout needs' perspective.
+The time of day (e.g. light), month (e.g. phases of the moon), and year (e.g. the seasons) . . . all contribute to your fishing success and all must be understood from a 'trout needs' perspective.
 Strategies and tactics that work one time of day (or year) will not work other times of the day (or year).
 Retrieve speed is a good example.
 Colder water reduces both the metabolism of the aquatic food source as well as that of the trout; consequently retrieves have to be slower in colder times, day, or year.

-1. Referring to a hatch chart before you get to your destination is paramount.
-Nonetheless, being prepared for the emergence of hatches that are not totally predictable and/or occur for very short periods is wise as well (e.g. ants in the spring and terrestrials in the summer and early fall).
+- 1. In the summer elevated temperatures cause trout to reposition.
+Trout require four times more oxygen at 75° F than at forty odd degrees.
+(This, along with the fact that warmer water holds less oxygen, is why temperature and oxygen are often combined when considering trout needs.) - 2.
+Referring to a hatch chart before you get to your destination is paramount.
+Nonetheless, being prepared for the emergence of hatches that are not totally predictable and/or occur for very short periods is wise as well (e.g. ants in the spring and terrestrials in the summer and early fall). - 3.
+Ever fished at night?

-2. Whether in a river, stream, or lake, elevated summer temperatures cause trout to reposition.
-Trout require much more oxygen at 75° F than at forty odd degrees.
-This, along with the fact that warmer water holds less oxygen, is why temperature and oxygen are often combined when considering trout needs.

-3. Ever fished at night?
 Fish do!
-Trout not only use light to find their prey, but they are also sensitive to vibration and chemicals.

-4. In early spring and fall colder water is on top in a lake.
+Trout not only use light to find their prey, but they are also sensitive to vibration and chemicals. - 4.
+In early spring and fall colder water is on top in a lake.
 Explore a bit deeper.
-Later, when the upper water becomes dense enough (heavier than the warmer water beneath), the lake turns over and waters mix.
+Later, when the upper water becomes dense enough (heavier than the warmer water beneath), the lake turns over and waters mix. - 5.
+During the spring thaw a condition called 'Ice Out' occurs on formerly frozen lakes.
+During this time large numbers and great sizes of trout can be taken by fly fishing from shore.

+Fd Cov Cur T/O NA

+Your Score